CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Methodology

 \subsubsection{Minimizing conditional symmetric support divergence}

-The next natural step for tightening the target risk bound in Eq.~\eqref{eq:cssd-based-da-bound} is to minimize $\mathcal{D}_{\supp}^c(P^S_{Z|Y},P^T_{Z|Y})$.
-However, it is challenging to directly optimize this term since, in a UDA setting, we have no access to the labels of the target samples.
-Motivated by the use of pseudo-labels to guide the training process in domain adaptation literature~\citep{french2018self,chen2019progressive,long2018conditional,zhang2019category}, we alternatively consider minimizing $\mathcal{D}^c_{\supp}(P^S_{Z|\widehat{Y}}, P^T_{Z|\widehat{Y}})$ as a proxy for minimizing $\mathcal{D}^c_{\supp}(P^S_{Z|Y}, P^T_{Z|Y})$, with $\widehat{Y}$ as pseudo-labels.
-To mitigate the error accumulation issue of using pseudolabels under large domain shift \citep{zhang2019category,liu2021cycle}, we employ the entropy conditioning technique in \citet{long2018conditional} in our implementation of \algoname.
+The next natural step for reducing the target risk bound in~\eqref{eq:cssd-based-da-bound} is to minimize $\mathcal{D}_{\supp}^c(P^S_{Z|Y},P^T_{Z|Y})$.
+However, it is challenging to directly optimize this term since in a UDA setting, we have no access to the labels of the target samples.
+Motivated by the use of pseudo labels to guide the training process in domain adaptation literature~\citep{french2018self,chen2019progressive,long2018conditional,zhang2019category}, we alternatively consider minimizing $\mathcal{D}^c_{\supp}(P^S_{Z|\widehat{Y}}, P^T_{Z|\widehat{Y}})$ as a proxy for minimizing $\mathcal{D}^c_{\supp}(P^S_{Z|Y}, P^T_{Z|Y})$, where $\widehat{Y}$ are pseudo labels.
+To mitigate the error accumulation issue of using pseudo labels under large domain shift \citep{zhang2019category,liu2021cycle}, we employ the entropy conditioning technique in \citet{long2018conditional} in our implementation of \algoname.
+Nevertheless, given that the estimation of the conditional support alignment $\mathcal{D}^c_{\supp}(P^S_{Z|Y}, P^T_{Z|Y})$ is based on the approximation of $P^{T}_{Y}$, which is commonly time-consuming and error-prone, the following proposition motivates us to alternatively minimize the joint support divergence $\mathcal{D}_{\supp}(P^S_{Z,Y}, P^T_{Z,Y})$ to tighten the target error bound, without using any explicit estimate of the marginal label distribution shift as performed in~\citet{lipton2018detecting,tachet2020domain}.